SeacrestFunded Account Types and Differences

 • Maximum Drawdown: This refers to the overall maximum loss allowed on the account.

-Certain trading regulations and limitations may apply to different account types:
+Certain trading regulations and limitations may apply differently depending on the SeacrestFunded account type.

 • Trading Period: While some accounts allow unlimited trading periods, others may have time constraints for finishing the evaluation stages.